Faraizi movement: Views

 The leader of the Faraizis was called Ustad or teacher, and his disciples shaagird or students (protégé), instead of using the terms like pir and murid.
 A person so initiated into the Faraizi fold was called Tawbar Muslim or Mumin.

-It was a religious reform movement founded in rural areas of East Bengal.
+It was a religious revivalist movement founded in rural areas of East Bengal.
 It was initially peaceful but later turned violent.
 The basic aim was to discard un Islamic practices.